Drivers furious as Tesco starts charging £99 deposit for fuel at petrol stations

 DRIVERS have been left furious after the supermarket chain, Tesco said £99 deposits would be taken when visiting the petrol pump.

-The chain, which has petrol stations right across North Yorkshire, has officially replaced a £1 pre-authorisation charge for a Pay at Pump customers.
+The chain, which has petrol stations right across the North East and North Yorkshire, has officially replaced a £1 pre-authorisation charge for a Pay at Pump customers.

 It means drivers filling up at the supermarket's self-serve pumps, for either petrol and diesel, will now see up to £99 placed onto their card as a "deposit."